Tony Hsu was a freshman on campus when a friend and classmate of his handed him a flyer about a guest lecture.

 Just as Hsu’s grandfather reflected deeply on what his alma mater gave to him, so too does Hsu consider what he received from U-M.

 “I came to Michigan from Queens, New York, where life was much more rough and tumble,” says Hsu.
 “In New York, the streets were crowded, our days were often noisy and chaotic.
 When I first stepped onto the U-M campus, I took in the sweeping grounds and gracious old buildings, and my whole perspective shifted.
-Here, finally, was a landscape that allowed me to breath.
+Here, finally, was a landscape that allowed me to breathe.
 Maybe gave me the space to dream.
 I loved the Midwestern values of compassion and understanding, of not having to be so driven all the time.
 Michigan was a much simpler and more peaceful place to learn and thrive.”

 What’s more, says Hsu, who grew up in a tight Chinese-American family, U-M allowed him a view onto a bigger world.
 He learned to integrate into a wider society.
 That ultimately led him to find his and his family’s roots back in China – the flyer, the road to discovering the academics and readers who admired his grandfather, and the grand adventure of writing Chasing the Modern.